m-kupiec/compendium-javascript/README.md

 console.log(a); // 2
 ```

-`var` declarations (but not assignments without decalration) are hoisted (without the assignment) to the top of the function or global script:
+`var` declarations (but not assignments without declaration) are hoisted (without the assignment) to the top of the function or global script:

 ```js
 // console.log(a); // ReferenceError: a is not defined